 SAS servers host map data that create the images from open source maps available from OpenStreetMap (OSM).
 These servers can generate and return the maps when you select Street Map Service from any platform in JMP that supports background maps.

 The purpose of your analysis is not just to create impressive graphs and statistics, but to help drive decisions.
 Whether it’s showing the distribution of input variables that impact outcomes you are trying to predict, or graphically displaying the relationships in those variables through the interactive Profiler, visualizations can communicate significant effects.
 By integrating interactive graphs with supporting analytics, JMP gives you the tools you need to make informative, compelling presentations of your results.

-JMP Graph Builder is the best way to view and explore JMP data tables right on your iPad.
+JMP Graph Builder for iPad® is the best way to view and explore JMP data tables right on your iPad.
 Create, edit and view graphs wherever you are with the same Graph Builder engine found in JMP, the desktop statistical discovery software from SAS.
 Data Filter lets you focus in on specific parts of the data that you are graphing.
-Consider this free iPad app a bonus for choosing JMP for your statistical discovery needs.

 Excel and JMP Together

-Want to leverage your collection of spreadsheets?
-You can use your Microsoft Excel spreadsheets to conduct what-if analyses and analyze potential outcomes.
-The JMP Add-in for Excel adds a layer of ease and sophistication.
-It manages the importation of data from your spreadsheets into JMP, adds more analytical power for what-if analysis, and performs Monte Carlo simulation to predict potential outcomes based on your targets.
+There is also a JMP Add-in for Excel, which can be used as an alternative way to manage the import of data from your spreadsheets into JMP, to add more analytical power to Excel for what-if analysis, and to perform Monte Carlo simulation to predict potential outcomes based on your targets.

 Finally, JMP is able to save data tables into Excel files, and even take multiple JMP data tables and turn them into a single Excel workbook.